 Personalization is important for every customer retention strategy.
 And when it comes to engaging with customers, there’s not a better strategy than the personalized approach.
 Personalized interaction increases the chances for customer engagement.

-For example, Starbucks keeps the engagement going through their mobile app.
+For example, Starbucks keeps the engagement going through its mobile app.
 The brand has an excellent rewards system and allows customers to customize their orders through the app.

 Additionally, the company utilizes their customers’ information, namely purchasing history and user location, to personalize their communication as much as possible.